hinto-janai/festival/cli/mdbook/src/config.md

 # Config
-`festivald` reads and loads its configuration file, `festivald.toml`, on startup.
-It controls various behaviors of `festivald`.
+`festival-cli` reads and loads its configuration file, `festival-cli.toml`, on startup.
+It controls various behaviors of `festival-cli`.

 Exactly where this file is depends on the OS, more details in the [`Disk`](disk.md) section.